specialdoom/proi-ui/src/lib/card/__stories__/Card.story.md

 #### Slots

-- use `actions` named slot to display action for the target Card component
+- use `actions` named slot to display actions for the target Card component